pulumi/docs/content/blog/kubernetes-chart-v4/index.md

 resources as chart values.

 It is also possible to set a chart value to the contents of a text file, similarly to using Helm's `--set-file` argument.
 To do that, simply use a Pulumi Asset as a value within the `values` map.
+This is useful for injecting large values into a chart, such as additional templates as supported by the `extraDeploy` parameter of some Bitnami charts.

 Here's an example of using a combination of values from different sources.